Valliammai-Subramanian/Valliammai-Subramanian.github.io/_posts/2017-06-08-Online-Courses.md

     <li><a href="https://www.udacity.com/course/android-basics-data-storage--ud845">Android Basics: Data Storage</a></li>
 </ol>

-<p>There are plenty of other Software Development courses available on the internet.
+<p>There are plenty of other Software development courses available on the internet.
 It is a matter of trial and error in finding the good online courses.
-Please do share with me, if you find any other good online courses in Software Development.</p>
+Please do share with me, if you find any other good online courses in Software development.</p>